-Certain of our directors, officers and existing stockholders, including Total Energy Ventures International, Khosla Ventures I, L.P., Virgin Green Fund I, L.P. and Malaysian Life Sciences Capital Fund Ltd., or their respective affiliates, may participate in this offering and/or the concurrent offering of senior note units.
-Such directors, officers and existing stockholders have expressed an interest in investing up to an aggregate of approximately \$7.3 million in this offering and/or the concurrent offering of senior note units.
-However, because expressions of interest are not binding agreements or commitments to purchase, the underwriter may determine to sell more, less or no securities in this offering and/or the concurrent offering of senior note units to any of these directors, officers and existing stockholders, or any of these directors, officers and existing stockholders may determine to purchase more, less or no securities in this offering and/or the concurrent offering of senior note units.
+Certain of our directors, officers and existing stockholders, including Total Energy Ventures International, Khosla Ventures I, L.P., Virgin Green Fund I, L.P. and Malaysian Life Sciences Capital Fund Ltd., or their respective affiliates, may participate in this offering.
+Such directors, officers and existing stockholders have expressed an interest in investing up to an aggregate of approximately \$7.3 million in this offering.
+However, because expressions of interest are not binding agreements or commitments to purchase, the underwriter may determine to sell more, less or no securities in this offering to any of these directors, officers and existing stockholders may determine to purchase more, less or no securities in this offering.